jbcoe/value_types/DRAFT.md

 specified allocator when the indirect value is copied or destroyed.
 An indirect value object is _valueless_ if it has no owned object.
 An indirect value may only become valueless after it has been moved from.

+The template parameter `T` of `indirect` must be a non-union class type.

 The template parameter `T` of `indirect` may be an incomplete type.